PAMILYAS

 Filipino Pronunciation: KA-buh

 Legacy: Named after Tara Cava who was a Vice President for two years and went on to become Co-President and Co-Senior Advisor afterwards.
-She participated in both basketball and flag football for Goodphil and also helped create our Pamilya system!
-This is one of the original pamilyas of UHFSA.
+She participated in both basketball and flag football for GoodPhil and coached volleyball.
+She also helped create our Pamilya system!
+This is one of the original five pamilyas of UHFSA.

 Pamilya Dalisay